iifl-logo

 DEPOSITS FROM PUBLIC

-During the year, your Company did not accept any public deposits as provided under Chapter V of the Companies Act, 2013 ("Act") read with the rules made thereunder as such and no amount on account of principal or interest on public deposits was outstanding as on the date of the Balance Sheet.
+During the year, your Company had not accepted any public deposits as provided under Chapter V of the Companies Act, 2013 ("Act") read with the rules made thereunder as such and no amount on account of principal or interest on public deposits was outstanding as on the date of the Balance Sheet.

 REVISION IN FINANCIAL STATEMENTS OR BOARDS REPORT UNDER SECTION 131 (1) OF THE COMPANIES ACT, 2013

-In terms of Section 131 of the Act, the Financial Statements and Boards Report are in compliance with the provisions of Section 129 or Section 134 of the Act and that no revision has been made during any of the three preceding financial years.
+In terms of Section 131 of the Companies Act, 2013, the Financial Statements and Boards Report are in compliance with the provisions of Section 129 and Section 134 of the Act.

 PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS

-Provisions of Section 186 of the Act forloans given, investments made or guarantees or security provided is not applicable on your Company, being in exempt list for providing infrastructural facilities in terms of Schedule VI of the Act.
+Provisions of Section 186 of the Companies Act, 2013 for loans given, investments made or guarantees or security provided is not applicable on your Company, being in exempt list for providing infrastructural facilities in terms of Schedule VI of the Act.

 PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE